ShamanHead/telbot/README.md

 	$bot = new Bot('BOT_API_KEY HERE');
 ```

-Sooo, how to send messages?The Query class will help us with it.Check example:
+Sooo, how to send messages?The Inquiry class will help us with it.Check example:

 ```php
 	use \Telbot\Bot as Bot;